 The majority of hospice care is provided at home or in a nursing facility.
 There are also some free-standing hospice facilities and hospice units within hospitals in certain parts of the country.

 How do you start hospice care?

 To begin hospice care, an individual must have a life expectancy of six months or less.
 A physician's referral is needed.
 If you believe your family member is in need of hospice services, communicate this to the physician currently providing care.
-You also can begin a self-referral process by contacting local hospice programs, which can be located at www.hospicedirectory.org.
+To locate a hospice provider, use our Community Resource Finder.

 Before hospice care begins, the hospice team meets with the referring physician as well as the family to create an individualized care plan.
 Once care begins, the family has 24-hour on-call access to hospice staff.

 Hospice care can be stopped at any time.